GleammerRay/WineSteam/README.md

 ## Install Location

 After the setup, the prefix is located at `.winesteam/prefix` in your home directory.

+## Adding as an App

+If you wish to install Wine Steam into your app launcher, run `bash install_desktop.sh`.
+This will add the Wine Steam desktop launcher into your applications menu.
+You might need to restart your computer for the Wine Steam icon to cache.

 #### Made with 💜 by Gleammer.